 Imagine if the whole value exchange system had been built on something like strips of red ribbon.
 “Oh, I’ve got more red ribbon than you so that means that I am a more valuable person.”
 The whole concept is so absurd, it’s laughable.
 And yet, in reality, a strip of ribbon is probably worth more than a dollar bill.

 A long time ago, currency was intended to represent a commodity like gold or silver, but is that still the case?
 No!
 There is no commodity to back it up – they just print up currency and put it into circulation.
-The whole economic picture is just an illusion.
+And because most people still hold a commodity based mindset about money, the whole economic picture is just an illusion.
 But it’s a picture that we are all involved in, so what can we do?

 Obviously, we need some financial security in our lives.
 Sadly, the way we’ve been programmed to attract money is probably not the best way to satisfy that need.
 Let’s go over several false notions about the almighty dollar and its place in our lives, and consider some alternative approaches.

-How we are conditioned to think about money
+How we are conditioned to think and feel about money

 From early childhood we are told that money makes the world go around.
 As a little kid we might have looked at our parents and said, “Can I have a dollar?”
-Then we would reply, “I need it to get one of these.”
+Then, if they asked why we would reply, “I need it to get one of these.”
 So right away, we learn to recognize that everything we want in life has a price tag on it.
+From that point on our mindset is that to get anything in life requires money.

 As we get older we start to link our worth with our hourly wage.
-As a result, our sense of personal value gets all wrapped up in what we are able to earn per hour.
+As a result of this emotional link, our sense of personal value gets all wrapped up in what we are able to earn per hour.
 Notice how this conditioning process unfolded.
 Initially, money had value because it represented what we could buy with it.
 But then, it took on a personality of its own.

 We all need money so we can pay the rent and put food on the table.
 The need is real and without adequate finances things can get very uncomfortable.
+This adds another dimension to our mindset about money.
+Now, lack of money equals pain and having money equals pleasure.
 Is it any wonder that it is almost impossible to avoid forming an emotional attachment with that worthless printed paper?

-What happens to those emotions when the economy is floundering and personal assets start evaporating?
+What happens to our emotional stability when the economy is floundering and personal assets start evaporating?
 Our sense of security can easily turn into panic and leave us wondering how in the world we are going to cope.
 That’s a lot of leverage for paper with no intrinsic value.

 How can we avoid the emotional rollercoaster?